The Nelson Thomlinson School: Controversies

-In 2004, anti-social behaviour in the town centre by under-18s, many of whom were pupils at Nelson Thominson School, prompted authorities to impose a curfew on youths in Wigton.
+In 2004, anti-social behaviour in the town centre by under-18s, many of whom were pupils at Nelson Thomlinson School, prompted authorities to impose a curfew on youths in Wigton.
 The curfew ran through the 2004 Easter holidays and prohibited any unaccompanied children under the age of 16 from being out on the streets between 21:00 and 06:00.
 During the curfew, instances of anti-social behaviour, such as intimidation and broken shop windows, dropped by as much as 75%.
 However, the curfew was not repeated after 2004.

 In 2014, Hayley Southwell, a teacher at Nelson Thomlinson, was arrested and pleaded guilty to charges of having sexual activity with a girl aged between 16 and 18 while in a position of trust.
 Her victim was a pupil at the school, and the crimes took place between May 2013 and January 2014.
 She was handed a 12-month suspended prison sentence and had to sign the sex offenders register for a period of ten years.
 During sentencing, the judge said that Southwell's relationship with her victim showed "a degree of grooming".